 - Who do you trust most in the world?

 - Trusted people are different for everyone.

 - Write down a list of the people you trust.
+Who do you trust?

 Remember the PANTS rules

 - PRIVATES ARE PRIVATE

 - A LWAYS REMEMBER YOUR BODY BELONGS TO YOU

 - NO MEANS NO

 - THAT UPSET YOU

 - S PEAK UP, SOMEONE CAN HELP